McDaMastR/CollatzConjectureSimulator/README.md

 ## Building and Running

-The program is built via CMake.
+Collatz Conjecture Simulator is built via CMake.
+Comprehensive documentation regarding usage of CMake can be found [here](https://cmake.org/cmake/help/latest/).
 To generate the build system, navigate the terminal to the project directory and execute the following command.

 ```bash
 cmake -S . -B build
 ```

-Several options can be specified to customise the build system. `CMAKE_BUILD_TYPE` can be set to Debug or Release to specify a debug or release build variant, respectively.
-If not set, it defaults to Debug. `DEBUG_SHADERS` is a boolean specifying whether to include debug information in generated SPIR-V, and defaults to OFF. `OPTIMISE_SHADERS` is a boolean specifying whether to optimise generated SPIR-V using `spirv-opt`, and defaults to ON. `USING_DISASSEMBLER` is a boolean specifying whether to disassemble generated SPIR-V using `spirv-dis`, and defaults to OFF.
+Several options can be optionally specified to customise the build system by appending `-D OPTION=CONFIG` to the above command. `CMAKE_BUILD_TYPE` specifies the build variant and can be set to _Debug_, _Release_, _MinSizeRel_, or _RelWithDebInfo_.
+If not set, it defaults to _Debug_.
+`DEBUG_SHADERS` specifies whether to include debug information in generated SPIR-V, and defaults to _OFF_. `OPTIMISE_SHADERS` specifies whether to optimise generated SPIR-V using `spirv-opt`, and defaults to _ON_. `USING_DISASSEMBLER` specifies whether to disassemble generated SPIR-V using `spirv-dis`, and defaults to _OFF_.

 Once the above command has finished, a `build` directory will have been created containing the build system.
-To now build the program, execute the following command.
+To now build Collatz Conjecture Simulator, execute the following command.

 ```bash
 cmake --build build
 ```

-To specify a debug or release build, add `--config Debug` or `--config Release`, respectively, to the command.
 By default, only the executable will be built.
 To instead build the SPIR-V, add `--target Shaders`.
+To build both, also add `--target CollatzSim`.
+To specify the build configuration, add `--config CONFIG` (only applies for multi-config generators).

 The above command will create a `bin` directory containing the SPIR-V and executable.
-If built in debug, the executable will be named `CollatzSim-Debug`.
+If built in debug, the executable will be named `CollatzSimDebug`.
 Otherwise, it will be named `CollatzSim`.
-The executable must be run from within the `bin` directory, else the program will be unable to locate the generated SPIR-V.
+The executable must be run from within the `bin` directory, else it will be unable to locate the generated SPIR-V.

-During the program's execution, a `pipeline_cache.bin` file will be created containing the data from a `VkPipelineCache` object.
+During the execution of Collatz Conjecture Simulator, a `pipeline_cache.bin` file will be created containing the data from a `VkPipelineCache` object.
 This file will be read by the program if run again.
 If in debug, a `debug.log` file will be created containing all debug callbacks from the Vulkan API via a `VkDebugUtilsMessengerEXT` object, if `VK_EXT_debug_utils` is present.
 If logging Vulkan allocations, an `alloc.log` file will be created containing all allocation callbacks from the Vulkan API via a `VkAllocationCallbacks` object.

 ## Inout-buffers